kssh18/Git-practise/README.md

     - `git branch [branch-name]` used to create a new branch at the current commit.

     - `git checkout` switch to another branch and check it out into your working directory

+    `'git merge[branch]` merge the specified branch's history into current one.